yashints/beautiful-jekyll/speaking.md

 title: "Past and future talks"
 ---

-You can see me speaking on various events from small user groups like [Angular Melbourne](https://www.meetup.com/Angular-Melbourne) to major conferences.
+You can see me speaking on various events from user groups like [Angular Melbourne](https://www.meetup.com/Angular-Melbourne) and DDD by night, to major conferences.
 My primary topics are around latest web technologies and frameworks such as Angular, VueJs and others.

 ## 2018